Mcentenaro/Diabetes_Risk_ML/README.md

 This project proposes a non-invasive, cost-effective alternative: leveraging behavioral and demographic data collected through annual telephone surveys to predict diabetes or prediabetes risk.
 The goal is not to replace clinical diagnosis, but to create an intelligent "first-line filter" that identifies at-risk individuals who require further medical attention.

 ### Data:
 data was retrieved from Kaggle at the following link: [kaggle](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset) and it contains 253,680 survey responses from the 2015 Behavioral Risk Factor Surveillance System (BRFSS), a health-related telephone survey that is collected annually by the Centers for Disease Control and Prevention of the United States.
 It is a multiclass dataset: class 0 = healthy, class 1 = prediabetes, class 2 = diabetes.
-More information about data itself can be found in the previous link.
+More information about data itself can be found at the previous link.

 ### Goal:
 Originally the goal was to predict healty, prediabetes or diabetes using a single classifier, but data itself did not allow it since classes highly overlap.
 I therefore tried an hierarchical strategy employing a first classifier to distinguish between healthy (class 0) and disease (class 1 and class 2) transforming the problem from multiclass to binary, and then a second classifier to distinguish between prediabetes and diabetes.
 This strategy also failed since class 1 and class 2 cannot, at least with the classifiers that I choose, be distinguished.